Indatus/trucker/README.md

 "indatus/trucker": "dev-laravel-5"
 ````

+> Note: This project will not be supported for future versions of Laravel.
+We do not recommend continuing to implement this package in Laravel projects, unless someone else would like to begin to maintain this project (create an issue if you are).

 Next run `composer install`, now you need to publish the config files.

 Trucker's config files are where you'd define constant things about the API your interacting with, like the end-point, what drivers you want to use etc.